Doug Hoyle: Other interests

-Lord Hoyle served as chairman of Warrington Wolves Rugby League Club from 1999 to 2009.
+Hoyle served as chairman of Warrington Wolves Rugby League Club from 1999 to 2009.
 He was also a non-executive director of the major local employer Debt Free Direct.

 In 1957 he helped found Labour Friends of Israel.

 Hoyle received the Freedom of the Borough of Warrington on 11 November 2005.

 Hoyle was awarded the Freedom of the City of Gibraltar, and in July 2008 received the Gibraltar Medallion of Honour (GMH).

-In November 2010, Lord Hoyle was awarded an honorary Doctor of Letters degree by the University of Chester for his 'outstanding contribution to the Borough of Warrington'.
+In November 2010, Hoyle was awarded an honorary Doctor of Letters degree by the University of Chester for his 'outstanding contribution to the Borough of Warrington'.

 Personal life and death

 Hoyle was married to Pauline Spencer from 1953 until her death in 1991.
-Their only child, Sir Lindsay Hoyle, became the Member of Parliament for Chorley in 1997 and the Speaker of the House of Commons in 2019.
+Their only child, Lindsay Hoyle, became the Member of Parliament for Chorley in 1997 and the Speaker of the House of Commons in 2019.

-Lord Hoyle died on 6 April 2024, at the age of 98.
-He was survived by his son, grandchild and great grandchildren.
+Hoyle died on 6 April 2024, at the age of 98.